Here's an easy and tasty way to use up your garden bounty. Make zucchini latkes for a great side dish, appetizer, or light meal.

 - 1/2 teaspoon garlic powder

-- Blot grated zucchini with towels to remove extra moisture.
+- Drain and blot grated zucchini with towels to remove excess liquid.

-- Combine zucchini, bread crumbs, egg, salt, pepper, Parmesan cheese, and garlic powder in a bowl.
+- Combine zucchini, bread crumbs, egg, salt, pepper, Parmesan cheese, and garlic powder in a large bowl.
+Stir well.

-- Divide the zucchini mixture into four equal amounts.
+- Divide the vegetable mixture into four equal amounts.

 - Make a patty with your hands and gently lower it into the hot oil.

 - Cook for 1-2 minutes or until browned and flip.